Visual Arts (ART)

 ART 441.
 Sculpture III.
 4 Hours.

 Work in three dimensional media, with emphasis on developing skills in style and direction, using an applied approach to the material.
-Course Information: Prerequisite: ART 341 or ART 342.
+Course Information: Prerequisites: ART 341 or ART 342.

 ART 442.
 Sculpture IV - Contemporary.
 4 Hours.

 Contemporary approach, with emphasis on developing skills in style and direction, using the applied approach to the material.
-Course Information: Prerequisite: ART 342 or equivalent.
+Course Information: Prerequisites: ART 342 or equivalent.

 ART 451.
 Ceramics III.
 4 Hours.